3 Days Barcelona Itinerary

 Sagrada Familia

-Kicking off our full day of Gaudí is a trip to Sagrada Familia, perhaps the most iconic building in Spain.
+Kicking off our full day of Gaudí is a trip to Sagrada Familia, one of the most famous churches in Barcelona and perhaps the most iconic building in Spain.

 Designed by renowned architect Antoni Gaudí, this monumental church is a masterpiece of modernist architecture.
 Construction of the Sagrada Familia began in 1882 and continues to this day, with an expected completion date in the next few years.
 (You think you have trouble with contractors!)